I was born and raised in Cape Town, South Africa. I was raised in a God-loving family and loved the Lord from a young age.

 I accepted the Lord when I was eleven years old in a Southern Baptist Church.
 If I recall correctly it was during the 47th verse of “Just as I Am.”
 And it changed me.
 I started reading my Bible on the bus and talking to people about the Lord.
 Soon after I began feeling that I should become a pastor, but I dismissed it, thinking that surely everyone felt the same way.
 There were certainly many challenges growing up and I was far from perfect, but those were also days when I was growing in faith.
 During this time I played guitar and led worship in my small country church, and realized that this opportunity to lead and be useful to the Lord made a great impact on me.

 After high school, I went to Oregon State University and majored in Business Management.
 After college I held various management positions in the restaurant business.
 I was single and living alone at the time and the Lord began to move in my life in a wonderful way.
 I started reading through my Bible like I had never done before, chapter by chapter, book by book.
 I also spent many hours worshiping alone on the piano.
 I began to have a sincere desire to be in ministry, first, by starting a Christian band and then feeling a strong call to become a pastor and to teach God’s Word.

 I met my wife, Jordi, in the first Christian band I started and soon discovered that she felt called to ministry.
 We have now been married 32 years.
 We have three daughters born naturally and two sons adopted from Russia.
-We are blessed with three beautiful grandchildren.
-We recently adopted our granddaughter after her mother was tragically killed in 2014.
+We are blessed with beautiful grandchildren.

 I studied at Multnomah Bible College and received a Bachelor’s Degree in Theology in 1990.
 I also studied at Western Seminary in Portland, Oregon, and was youth leader for four years during the late 80’s.